mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ## Vertical Groups

 If you want some elements in your score to be aligned vertically select all of them and use `Add vertical group` or hotkey "v".
-This adds the attribute `vgrp` with an unused group number to your elements.
+This adds the attribute `@vgrp` with an unused group number to your elements.
 Elements with the same group number will be aligned.
 A typical case would be a hairpin-dynamic connection as seen in the screenshot with the crescendo-forte (left with vertical group, right without).

 ![vertical groups]({{ site.baseurl }}assets/img/manipulating/vgrps.PNG "left with vertical group and right without")

+## Moving and deleting elements

+All of these functions can be used on one or multiple notes.
+Simply delete an element with "Delete" or "Backspace".
+You can change the pitch with "Shift" + "ArrowUp" / "ArrowDown" or an octave up or down by simultaneously pressing "Ctrl".
+With "Alt + Ctrl" and "ArrowUp" / "ArrowDown" elements can be moved a staff up or down and a `staff` attribute will be added to the element.
+The placement of an element relative to the staff can be inverted with "X" (changes the `@place` attribute).

 ## Clean gestural accidentals (accid.ges)

+This function checks if the attribute `@accid.ges` is equal to `@accid` and changes `@accid.ges` if necessary.

 ## Renumbering measures